 The above text is an excerpt from their “Informed Consent” document, because the present test is completely voluntary.
 Because after all, who in their right mind wouldn't want to volunteer as a test subject for technology that can tell if you're lying?
 (Hey, if you don't like it, they'll even remove your data.
 Just send an email to their privacy officer, who just happens to be a Hungarian Police Major with a Gmail address.
 We wish we were kidding.)

-First and foremost, Europeans urgently need to be discussing some fundamental questions about all of this.
-Not least whether we want to automate away the humans from interactions with law enforcement of this kind.
+There are other fundamental issues, such as whether we want to automate away the humans from interactions with law enforcement.
 There is a reason that when we call the police, we expect human beings to show up, and not robots.
 Suppose the robots were “just there to help human officers make a decision later”; would that be ok with you?

 And then there's the creepy social media stuff.
 Picture that in an offline world.
 “Before we decide, let's see whether you have written any op-eds in the past years…” And do you think they'll stop at Twitter?
 Don't you think they'll want to see what you talk about in a more private setting?
 Or do you think Mark Zuckerberg is going to stop them?